 How and when can I apply?

-Applications open Wednesday 3rd May 2017.
+Applications open Wednesday 1 May 2019 and will close Monday 27 May 2019 at 5pm.
 However, you are advised to submit your applications as soon as possible.
 Places on the Lloyds Scholars programme are limited and places at the assessment centres will be filled on a first come, first served basis.
 Therefore, applications may be closed earlier if the places become filled.

 You can complete the online application form and learn more about the application process at the Lloyds Scholars website.

 Am I eligible?

 In order to apply to the Lloyds Scholars programme you must:

 - be a UK resident or an EU student currently residing in the UK